 - 696 463 Manufacture of very thin semi-conductors.
 697 174 Resistors of semi-conducting materials.
-701 478 Electrical measurement of low gas and steam pressures.
-716 052 Equipment for fitting very thin semi-conductors.

-- 716 052 Equipment for fitting very thin semi-conductors 721 677 Stabiliser for D.G. and A.C. voltages.
+701 478 Electrical measurement of low gas and steam pressures 716 672 Equipment for fitting very thin semi-conductors - 716 052 Equipment for fitting very thin semi-conductors 721 677 Stabiliser for D.C. and A.C. voltages.
 730 251 Equipment for fitting very thin semi-conductors.
 743 780 Measurements of the velocity of gases, slight changes in air pressure, and altitudes of aircraft.
-743 575 Network to raise the slope of the characteristics of electron tubes.

-Secret 1 Use of resistance controller as an amplifier and generator of slow electrical oscillations.
+743 575 Network to raise the slope of the characteristics of algorithm tubes Secret 1 Use of resistance controller as an amplifier and generator of slow electrical oscillations.
 Secret 2 Instrument for measuring the inclination of ships, incorporating semi-conductors of little inertia.
 I questioned Weise as to details of some of these patents and obtained the following explanations:- DRP 648 982.
 This patent relates to method of accelerating the warming up of indirectly heated cathodes.
 A voltage of some two or three times the working voltage of the heater is applied.
 The relay R at this stage is resting on its back contacts thereby short circuiting R4.
 As soon as anode current commences R operates leaving R1 in series thereby dropping the heater voltage to its normal value.

 mm

 R,

 Heater Supply

+Remarks.
+Exact details may not be quite as above, but will serve to illustrate the principle which no doubt is capable of considerable refinement.
+The system might be applied as a hot wire microphone in Sound Ranging if not already entirely superseded by the Moving Coil Exact details may not be quite as above, but will serve to type.

 DRP.
 743 575.
 Where it is desired to raise the slope of a thermionic valve a resistor of high value made of semi-conductor material is placed in the anode lead as under:

 Any increase in anode current brought about variation of grid volts will raise the temperature of \mathbb{R}1 thereby lowering its resistance and bringing about a larger increase in anode current per unit change in grid volts than would have otherwise been the case.
 Only applicable where grid voltage changes are fairly slow Remarks. such as in a Valve Voltameter.
 Correction for ambient temperature may be obtained if required by connecting a suitable metallic resistor in series with R1 although there is no material the exact counterpart of the semi-conducting material it is possible by careful selection of values to obtain almost exact compensation over a fairly useful range.
 Secret 1.
 This application appears to be somewhat of an extension of the idea in the previous patent.
 By evolving a suitable valve/ resistance/capacity network using semi-conductor resistors and their negative temperature/resistance characteristics it is possible to produce very slow and regular oscillations.
 Remarks.
 Weise was unable to remember exact details of the circuit.
 It was not clear what the Germans proposed to use this for and as it was getting late the matter was not pursued further.

-Figure 6.88: Erwin Weise told Allied investigators that he "had demonstrated the possibility of using thin films or control electrodes in semi-conducting materials to provide control of current flow similar to the control of current flow in high vacuum tubes" to create "electronic amplifiers without vacuum."
+Figure 6.89: Erwin Weise told Allied investigators that he "had demonstrated the possibility of using thin films or control electrodes in semi-conducting materials to provide control of current flow similar to the control of current flow in high vacuum tubes" to create "electronic amplifiers without vacuum."
+Transistors (9) Frank Rose (19??-19??)

-Transistors (9)

-Frank Rose (19??-19??)

 Erich Waldkötter (19??-19??)

-Filed detailed patent applications on transistors in 1949 (based on wartime work?)
+Filed detailed patent applications on transistors in 1949 (based on wartime work?) $---- = \frac{5 2 3 4 6}{\alpha_2}$ Fig.1